KFQSSRFFTPA/Fantasy-Football/README.md

 For example, in a 12 team league, it would be 12(teams) x 1(QB) = 12 baseline
 The flex position can be filled with either a WR, RB, or TE.
 So it's baseline value of 12 is divided and added onto the WR/RB/TE baselines.

-+ WR/RB:&nbsp; 12(teams) x 2(position) + 4(flex) = 28
++ WR/RB: &nbsp; &nbsp; &nbsp; 12(teams) x 2(position) + 4(flex) = 28
-+ QB/K/DST: &nbsp; &nbsp; &nbsp; &nbsp; 12 x 1 = 12
++ QB/K/DST:&nbsp; 12 x 1 = 12
-+ TE:  &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; 12 x 1 + 4 = 16
++ TE: &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; 12 x 1 + 4 = 16

 ## Replacement Players and Values
-These baselines, plus one, are then used to find a position's "replacement player" and their respective point value.
+These baselines, plus one, are then used to find a position's "replacement player" and their respective fantasy points scored value.
-So the QB position, which has a baseline of 12, would have a replacement player that is represented by the 13th ranked QB.
+So the QB position, which has a baseline of 12, would have a replacement player who is represented by the 13th ranked QB.
+That would be C.J.
+Stroud with 260 points.
 ```
 qb_vor_cutoff = qb_df[:13]
 rb_vor_cutoff = rb_df[:29]